-2.7 (D) Job Creation / Maintenance
+2.6 (D) Job Creation / Maintenance

 Each co-registrant must create at least one full-time equivalent position for Canadian citizens or permanent residents of Canada.
-If a co-registrant proposes to include a BC PNP key staff applicant, that co-registrant will also need to create three full-time equivalent positions.

 At the time of registration, co-registrants must each indicate the number of full-time equivalent positions they will personally maintain and/or create.